 Those are just a few common examples, but hopefully they give you an idea of how techniques can be easily broken into a specific category.

 Need some clarification?
-Download the poster and read Gentle Leader Head Collar: Reinforcement or Punishment and then take the quiz.
+Download the poster and read the blog post Gentle Leader Head Collar: Reinforcement or Punishment and then take the quiz.
 Be careful.
 Or you may trip up on step one!